The Verité Team

 Andrés attended Columbia University’s School of International and Public Affairs (SIPA) where he received a Master’s Degree in International Affairs with a concentration in Human Rights and a specialization in Gender and Public Policy.
 He also attended Earlham College where he received a Bachelor of Arts with a double major in Politics and International Affairs.

-Christelle Harfoush, Program Assistant, Assessments and Training
+Christelle Harfoush, Coordinator, Assessments & Training

 Prior to joining Verité, Christelle was Program Assistant at Caritas Lebanon, where she worked on a project providing humanitarian assistance for Syrian refugees residing in Lebanon.